joeltoumi/bus-stop-card/README.md

 ## Features
-* Displays bus stop information including route and next arrival times.
+* Displays Madrid public transport stop information including route and next arrival times.
-* Optional customization of bus stop name via YAML configuration.
+* Optional customization of the stop name via YAML configuration.
 * Automatically updates arrival times and shows the last request time.
 * Responsive design to fit various screen sizes.
-* Up to three next arrival times shown for each bus route.
+* Up to three next arrival times shown for each route.
 * Flexible formatting with customizable columns for route names and times.

 ## Installation: